 - Peanut Labs panelists complete 671K surveys a month on average each month.

 - They're free to join and available in 24 countries including the United Kingdom, United States, Canada, Australia and New Zealand.

-Once a registered panelist, you should receive email invites a few times a month.
-Each survey should only take 10-20 minutes on average though there's a prelimiary qualifying survey before each one to make sure you're a good match.
+Once a registered panellist, you should receive email invites a few times a month.
+Each survey should only take 10-20 minutes on average though there's a preliminary qualifying survey before each one to make sure you're a good match.

 There are 2 ways to make money with Peanut Labs.
-Online consumer surveys are the bread and butter of the site, though they've also partnered up with companies who have free trial offers you can sign up to for a small cashback.
+Online consumer surveys are the bread and butter of the site, though they've also partnered up with companies who have free trial offers you can sign up to for a bit of cashback.

-When you go into the main member's dashboard area you should see a small number of surveys available for you to take.
-If not, just be patient and you'll receive a survey invite in your inbox.
+Go to the main member's area dashboard and you'll see a limited number of surveys available.
+If not, be patient and you'll receive a survey invite in your inbox.

 Watch this video to see a quick walkthrough of a typical survey:

 The surveys themselves are pretty simple, mainly multiple choice questions, though unfortunately, they are very low paying even for paid survey websites.